 If your pain is in the vagina, it may be caused by:

 If your pain is in the pelvis, it may be caused by conditions such as Pelvic Inflammatory Disease (PID), Endometriosis, Fibroids, Irritable Bowel Syndrome (IBS), or in some cases, even a bout of bad constipation - ouch!

 It can be difficult to know which of the above is causing your symptoms, so even more reason to pay your doctor a visit!

-There are many reasons why your mind could be contributing to pain, such as stress, shame related to sex, body image issues, medications such as SSRIs with side effects that suppress sexual desire, other medical problems that affect libido (such as cancer, diabetes or thyroid problems), or a history of trauma.
+There are many reasons why your mind could be contributing to pain, such as stress, shame or anxiety related to sex, body image issues, medications such as SSRIs with side effects that suppress sexual desire, other medical problems that affect libido (such as cancer, diabetes or thyroid problems), or a history of trauma.

 Painful sex can be frustrating, but isn’t often linked to medical conditions that require urgent medical attention unless there is also heavy bleeding involved.
 That said, sex should be an enjoyable experience and shouldn’t have you suffering from chronic pain issues.
 If pain persists, it’s time to ring up your GP or a healthcare professional at a GUM clinic!
 They’ll be able to check that everything is fine and recommend treatment depending on any accompanying symptoms.

 This could mean taking medication for an infection, using a special lubricant, stopping use of fragranced body care products, taking estrogen replacement, or treatment for emotional issues at the root of the problem.

 It’s also worth noting that, although lubricants can be helpful if the problem is vaginal dryness, it’s important to speak to a GP so they can check everything is A-OK down there.
 Simply using lubricant could exacerbate undiagnosed problems, for example a tear inside the vagina - noooo, thank you.